How Remote Deposit Capture Works

 Data entry: Depending on your service provider, you may need to enter the amount of your deposit, or the remote deposit system may handle all of that for you.
-Artificial intelligence is improving the accuracy of automated reading, and you may appreciate that function if you process a high number of checks each month.
+Artificial intelligence is improving the accuracy of automated reading, and the higher number of checks you process each month, the more you may appreciate that function.

 Post-scan: After scanning, keep the paper checks until your bank allows you to destroy them.
-Banks may need to see a better image, and they may even want a paper copy of certain checks.
-Follow your bank’s instructions, and set up a process that helps you avoid depositing the same check twice.
+Banks may need to see a better image, and they may even require a paper copy of certain checks.
+Follow your bank’s instructions, and be sure to set up a process that helps you avoid depositing the same check twice.

 A primary benefit of a remote deposit service is that you can ignore “banking hours.”
 Most banks allow you to process your checks late into the evening (until 10:00 p.m. or so in some time zones) to beat that day’s deposit cutoff time.

 In many cases, your bank makes funds available to you within one business day (although you’ll occasionally face holds).

 That’s great news, and you might think it’s due to the technology, but here’s the bad news: The money didn’t really move that fast.
-Your bank simply assumes that checks won’t bounce, but you may need to wait after depositing a check for several weeks to know for sure if the check is good.
-During that time, you’re allowed to use the money, but you’re responsible for the deposit.
-If the check bounces or is returned for any reason, the bank will deduct those funds from your account, and if your account goes negative you’ll have to deal with it (not to mention any bounced check fees that your bank charges).
+Your bank simply assumes that checks won’t bounce, but you may need to wait after depositing a check for several weeks to know for sure that the check is good.
+During that time, you’re allowed to access the money, but you’re responsible for the deposit.
+If the check bounces or is returned for any reason, the bank will deduct those funds from your account, and if your account goes negative, you’ll have to deal with the consequences (including paying any bounced check fees that your bank charges).

 If you’re concerned about checks your customers write, take steps to avoid bad checks.
-You can even sign up for a check verification service, which help to identify problems, and which might also pay you if bad checks slip through the cracks.
+You can even sign up for a check verification service, which helps to identify problems, and which might also reimburse you if bad checks slip through the cracks.

 Where to Get Remote Deposit Services